Lelaabk/what-happens-when/README.rst

     - ``Resource``  "/"
         Retrieve main (index) page

+After the "enter" key is pressed, the browser parses the entered text as a URL.
+It identifies the protocol (e.g., "http"), interprets the URL structure, and distinguishes between valid URLs and search terms.
+The hostname, in this case, "google.com," is extracted for further processing.

 Is it a URL or a search term?
 -----------------------------

-When no protocol or valid domain name is given the browser proceeds to feed the text given in the address box to the browser's default web search engine.
-In many cases the URL has a special piece of text appended to it to tell the search engine that it came from a particular browser's URL bar.
+If the browser identifies a valid protocol and domain name, it proceeds to treat the input as a URL.
+However, if the input lacks a valid protocol or domain, the browser interprets it as a search term.
+The text is then passed to the default search engine, often with additional information indicating its origin from a browser's address bar.

 Convert non-ASCII Unicode characters in the hostname
 ------------------------------------------------